 It may seem like you’re paying more for your pet’s care than for your own, but that perception may stem from the fact that you’re paying the entire cost of a service or procedure, rather than a percentage or set fee determined by an insurance company.
 If you want to save money on your pet’s care, there are several pet insurance plans available.
 These plans may cover or help keep costs down for many routine veterinary services, prescriptions, medical conditions, and diseases.
 Your veterinary hospital may also offer a third-party healthcare line of credit as an option.
 Be sure to ask at your hospital if they accept any of these plans.

 What is a veterinary technician?

 A veterinary technician is trained to assist veterinarians in caring for pets.
 These professionals perform many of the same tasks that a nurse would for a doctor.
-Veterinary technicians have received training, either in accredited programs or on the job.
+Our Registered Veterinary Technicians (RVTs) have received a thorough education and extensive training through accredited schools and placement opportunities, in addition to the experience they get on the job!
 Responsibilities vary among clinics, but the basic duties remain the same.
 For instance, technicians collect patient samples, perform lab tests, assist during patient exams and dental cleanings, and take x-rays.
 Senior techs also train and mentor other staff members.
-Some technicians work in research facilities or for manufacturers.
+Some technicians work in research facilities or for manufacturers, too!

 I’ve seen a lot of information about supplements and nutraceuticals.
 How do I know what my pet needs?

 Supplements, and nutraceuticals in particular, are becoming very popular with pet owners.
-Your veterinarian can help you weed out confusing and conflicting information and advise you on any supplements your pet might benefit from.
+We understand that the information available online is plentiful and can be confusing.
+Your veterinarian can help you weed out conflicting information and advise you on any supplements your pet might benefit from!

 Which pet food should I feed my dog/cat?